Variational Robust Kalman Filters: A Unified Framework

+This can be proved by comparing different estimators by substituting the values of $\rho_i$ and $\nu_i$.
 We then consider the case that the noise variance is time-varying and is occasionally polluted by outliers.
-To avoid the harmful effects of outliers on the adaptive mechanism, we design a switching rule.
-Specifically, we compare the obtained variance $(\tau_{i,k}^{2})^{+}$ with expected one $(\tau_{i,k}^{2})^{-}$, if the difference $|(\tau_{i,k}^{2})^{+}-(\tau_{i,k}^{2})^{-}| \le \xi$, we recognize current noise as \emph{normal noise}.
-Then we update $\tau_{i,k}^{2}$ as shown in \eqref{hypar-upt}.
-In the case that $|(\tau_{i,k}^{2})^{+}-(\tau_{i,k}^{2})^{-}| > \xi$, we recognize the current noise as a \emph{outlier}.
-Correspondingly, we keep the expected variance and $\tau_{i,k}^{2}$ unchanged as shown in \eqref{up3}.
+To avoid the harmful effects of outliers on the adaptive mechanism, we introduce a probabilistic switching rule based on a Bernoulli distribution to infer the probability of a measurement being an outlier.